neidigsi/simonneidig_fastapi/README.md

 # FastAPI Backend of Personal Website

-This repository contains the backend for the website [https://simon-neidig.eu](https://simon-neidig.eu), build with FastAPI, SQLAlchemy and Alembic.
+This repository contains the backend for the website [https://simon-neidig.eu](https://simon-neidig.eu), built with FastAPI, SQLAlchemy and Alembic.

 ## Goals